egordon9dev/BlackJack/README.md

 # BlackJack
-This is my Blackjack project for AP Compsci
+This is my Blackjack game project for AP Compsci